 Power Electric Space Heaters Properly

-Only plug electric space heaters directly into the wall rather than into an extension cord.
-Make sure the cord is not frayed or damaged, either.
+Only plug electric space heaters directly into the wall rather than into an extension cord, and make sure the cord is not frayed or damaged.
 These precautions reduce electrical shock and overheating.

 Use the Right Fuel

 Liquid-fueled space heaters require a certain type of fuel.
-Only use the approved fuel, which you should store in a clearly labeled container outdoors and away from all heat sources and combustible materials.
+Only use the approved fuel, and store it in a clearly labeled container outdoors and away from all heat sources and combustible materials.

 Inspect Space Heaters Annually